signalfx/apmworkshop/README.md

-## Splunk Observability APM Instrumentation Workshops w/ Code Samples
+## Splunk Observability Microservices APM Instrumentation Workshops w/ Code Samples

-## 4/15/2021 NOTE THIS WORKSHOP WILL BE REDESIGNED FOR SPLUNK OBSERVABILITY CLOUD
-## EXAMPLES ALL WORK BUT ARE DEPRECATED
+## 5/8/21 Under Construction

-All examples are designed to be used in conjunction with official documentation: https://docs.signalfx.com
+All examples are designed to be used in conjunction with official documentation: https://docs.splunk.com/Observability/

 [APM Instrumentation Workshop](./apm)
-* Labs for instrumenting applications with APM and OpenTelemetry where available- for existing or already trained Splunk Inrastructure Monitoring users
+* Labs for instrumenting applications with OpenTelemetry APM
+* Audience: existing / trained users of Splunk Observability Cloud
+* APM is for microservices or modern (Java >=8 ) applications only

 #### Disclaimer
-This is not official product documentation.
+This is not product documentation.
 These examples are unsupported and are for experimentation and educational purposes only.